NRCHKB/node-red-contrib-homekit-bridged/README.md

 master [![Build Status](https://travis-ci.org/Shaquu/node-red-contrib-homekit-bridged.svg?branch=master)](https://travis-ci.org/Shaquu/node-red-contrib-homekit-bridged) / dev [![Build Status](https://travis-ci.org/Shaquu/node-red-contrib-homekit-bridged.svg?branch=dev)](https://travis-ci.org/Shaquu/node-red-contrib-homekit-bridged)

+## Intro

 Node-RED nodes to simulate Apple HomeKit devices.
 The goal is to emulate native HomeKit devices as closely as possible.
 We rely on community support - please read throught the README for the basics then head over to the [wiki page](https://github.com/node-red-contrib-homekit/node-red-contrib-homekit-bridged/wiki) for details and examples.
 If you're still stuck please open an issue, we are glad to help.

-## Intro

 These nodes allow the creation of fully customizable accessories for use in Apple's Home app on iOS, Watch OS, and Mac OS.
 If you can get it in Node-RED, you can get it in HomeKit.
 The goal of the project is to create a platform where official HomeKit hardware can be emulated as closely as possible through node red.

-## Prerequisites

-These nodes are based on the _extremely_ **awesome** [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS) -Project which uses an implementation of mdns to provide Bonjour / Avahi capability.
-Please refer to the HAP-NodeJS [Wiki](https://github.com/KhaosT/HAP-NodeJS/wiki) and to [mdns](https://www.npmjs.com/package/mdns) for install instructions, if you get stuck on the following.

 ## Install